ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 ***

-In fact, as Saving Mr. Banks would go on to reveal (spoilers!)
-Travers wrote the book in an attempt to forgive and redeem her own father.
+In fact, as _Saving Mr. Banks_ would go on to reveal (spoilers!), Travers wrote the book in an attempt to forgive and redeem her own father.

 > **Walt Disney:** ...It's not the children she comes to save.
 It's their father.
 It's _your_ father...
 Travers Goff.
 >